Graduate Schools Fair

 How do I prepare for the fair?

 Do you have questions about graduate school or want to chat with an advisor about graduate programs?
-Make an appointment with the USC Dornsife Pre-Graduate Advising Office and/or attend the events of Pre-Graduate School Week.
+Make an appointment with the USC Dornsife Pre-Graduate Advising Office.
 Prior to the fair, be sure to:

 - Research graduate schools of interest by reading their program descriptions and visiting their websites.